bitcoin-resources/bitcoin-resources.github.io/articles.md

 {% include articles.html category='A Social Revolution' %}

-I explore some of the societal impacts in [Lesson 1][lesson-1] and wrote about some of these impacts - in relation to current affairs - in [The Rise of the Sovereign Individual][rise-of-the-sovereign-individual].
+I explore some of the societal impacts in [Lesson 1][lesson-1] and wrote about some of these impacts in [The Rise of the Sovereign Individual][rise-of-the-sovereign-individual].

 [lesson-1]: https://21lessons.com/1
 [rise-of-the-sovereign-individual]: https://medium.com/bull-bitcoin/the-rise-of-the-sovereign-individual-2201eee82f00